-The Online Death Indexes Directory has listings for online Catholic cemetery burials in Fresno, California; Wilmington, Delaware; Portland, Maine; St. Louis, Missouri; Omaha, Nebraska; Newark, New Jersey; Cincinnati and Dayton, Ohio; Providence, Rhode Island; Seattle, Washington; Milwaukee, Wisconsin; and other places.
+The Online Death Indexes Directory has listings for online Catholic cemetery burials in Fresno and Orange County, California; Wilmington, Delaware; Palm Beach, Florida; Portland, Maine; St. Louis, Missouri; Omaha, Nebraska; Newark, New Jersey; Cincinnati and Dayton, Ohio; Eugene and Portland, Oregon; Providence, Rhode Island; Seattle, Washington; Milwaukee, Wisconsin; and other places.
 Some of these databases cover the entire Diocese or Archdiocese.
 See: Catholic Cemeteries with Online Burial Indexes in the USA

 Top Photo: Fort Logan National Cemetery, Denver, Colorado

 Bottom Photo: Emanuel Cemetery at Fairmount, Denver, Colorado